KDE/digikam-doc/image_editor/effects_tools.rst

 .. warning::

     Some effects can take a long time to run and cause high CPU load.
-You can always abort an effect by pressing Abort button during preview rendering.
+You can always abort an effect by pressing **Abort** button during preview rendering.

 .. _effects_emboss:

 Emboss Image
 ------------

 The digiKam Emboss filter sculptures your image into 3-D as if it were stamped into wax.
-It uses an algorithm copyrighted by Pieter Voloshyn.

 The digiKam Emboss filter is a quick tool to render your images in a 3-D effect.
 It works particularly well on images with simple structure where color is not the most important content.
 The filter uses the difference between colors and luminosity to convert it into a grey, moon-like landscape lit from 10 o'clock.

-The Depth control allows to define the contrast of the filtering.
+The **Depth** control allows to define the contrast of the filtering.
 A value of 30 (10%) is the standard.

 .. figure:: images/editor_emboss.webp
     :alt: